5 Commitments to help you win the sale every time!

 Ample time

 Time is of the essence when it comes to properly understanding the needs of your prospects and leads, and without it your rep will not be able to complete the necessary research and qualification processes.
-If your sales rep can't get on the lead's calendar, then how will they be able to attain the relevant knowledge or even customise their solutions to cater to the prospect's needs better?
+If your sales rep can't get on the lead's calendar, then how will they be able to attain the relevant knowledge or even customize their solutions to cater to the prospect's needs better?

 As a first commitment, reps need to ensure they secure ample time with their leads at different points of the sales and nurturing process.
-Start by emphasising that you understand they are busy and add value by saying you will not waste any time of the appointment scheduled.
+Start by emphasizing that you understand they are busy and add value by saying you will not waste any time of the appointment scheduled.

 Collaboration